zephyrproject-rtos/zephyr/boards/nios2/altera_max10/doc/board.rst

 .. code-block:: console

-   Nios II GDB server running on port 14777
+   Nios II GDB server running on port 3335
-   Ignoring --stop option because --tcpport also specified Python Exception <type 'exceptions.ImportError'> No module named gdb:
+   Ignoring --stop option because --tcpport also specified GNU gdb (GDB) 7.11.0.20160511-git
-   /opt/zephyr-sdk/sysroots/i686-pokysdk-linux/usr/bin/nios2-poky-elf/nios2-poky-elf-gdb: warning:
-   Could not load the Python gdb module from `/opt/zephyr-sdk/2.0.1/sysroots/i686-pokysdk-linux/usr/share/gdb/python'.
-   Limited Python support is available from the _gdb module.
-   Suggest passing --data-directory=/path/to/gdb/data-directory.

-   GNU gdb (GDB) 7.9.1
-   Copyright (C) 2015 Free Software Foundation, Inc.
+   Copyright (C) 2016 Free Software Foundation, Inc.
    License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>
    This is free software: you are free to change and redistribute it.
    There is NO WARRANTY, to the extent permitted by law.
 Type "show copying" and "show warranty" for details.
-   This GDB was configured as "--host=i686-pokysdk-linux --target=nios2-poky-elf".
+   This GDB was configured as "--host=x86_64-pokysdk-linux --target=nios2-zephyr-elf".
    Type "show configuration" for configuration details.
    For bug reporting instructions, please see:
    <http://www.gnu.org/software/gdb/bugs/>.